Xvier/cypress-downloadfile/README.md

 cy.downloadFile('https://upload.wikimedia.org/wikipedia/en/a/a9/Example.jpg','mydownloads','example.jpg','MyCustomAgentName')
 ```
 ## Version 1.2.0
 Because request is deprecated we changed to cross-fetch.
 This works on Cypress 3.8.0 and upwards.
-If you notice problems please let me know
+If you notice problems please let me know.
+The default User-Agent has been updated to `cross-fetch`.